 Rev. Johnson: As the Muslim, I feel like, it’s your turn to speak.

 Mr. Nashashibi: Oh, it’s my turn.
 All right, I’ll take that.
 I guess I would think about it in two ways and try to be short with it.
-One, to maybe continue with King and continue with those last words of King — and I sent this to all our organizers, because we do all these organizing trainings, and everyone always struggles in our organizing trainings, especially in spiritual communities, with the word “power.”
-And we talk about, organizers need to build unapologetic power.
+One, to maybe continue with King and continue with those last words of King — and I sent this to all our organizers, because we do these organizing trainings, and everyone always struggles in our organizing trainings, especially in spiritual communities, with the word “power.”
+We talk about, organizers need to build unapologetic power.
 And you cannot conflate power with “power corrupts” and “absolute power corrupts, absolutely.”
 “Why do we want power?
 We’re a spiritual people” — no. You need power.
-Power — the ability to act, to get things done.
+Power, the ability to act, to get things done.

 And what’s so brilliant in that last text is, King positions — one of the biggest, diametric, dichotomous misunderstandings is juxtaposing love against power.
 And what he was saying is, our love needs to drive us to build power, to build the ability, the capacity to move an agenda that is predicated on a better vision of the world.
 So I think, in part, that idea of expressing — because in that same text, he talks about love without power being sentimental —